 Samuel Evans, MD received his medical degree from SUNY Downstate College of Medicine in Brooklyn, New York.
 He completed his residency and a fellowship in pulmonary and critical care medicine at The Warren Alpert Medical School of Brown University and Rhode Island Hospital.
 He is board certified in pulmonary and internal medicine.

 Dr. Evans has interest and expertise in a wide range of pulmonary disorders, including airway problems (asthma and COPD), pleural conditions, lung cancer, shortness of breath, pulmonary vascular disease, sleep disorders, pulmonary fibrosis, occupational lung disease and diaphragm dysfunction.
 His procedural capabilities include bronchoscopy, thoracentesis, and pleural catheter placement.

 Wen-Chih Wu, MD, MPH, director of the Lifespan Cardiovascular Wellness and Prevention Center, specializes in prevention of cardiovascular diseases and diabetes.
-He is an associate professor of medicine at The Warren Alpert Medical School of Brown University and an associate professor of epidemiology at Brown University’s School of Public Health.
+He is a professor of medicine at The Warren Alpert Medical School of Brown University and an associate professor of epidemiology at Brown University’s School of Public Health.
 He is also the director of the university’s fellowship program in preventive cardiology.
 His research interests include preventive cardiology; management of chronic disease such as heart failure and diabetes; and cardiovascular epidemiology and outcomes.